crrsn/git_learning/Stashing.md

 Aborting
 ```

-Commit or reset your local changes and then make
+Commit or reset (`git reset --hard HEAD`) your local changes and then make
 ```
 $ git stash apply
 # On branch develop